-ControlMyJoystick can take axis position data from a 3Dconnexion controller, apply a curve and then send it to the virtual controller driver.
+ControlMyJoystick can take axis position data from a 3Dconnexion controller or joystick, apply a curve to it and then send it to the virtual joystick driver.
 3Dconnexion also has it’s own KMJ driver that is installed when you install their 3DxWare10 software for their controllers.
 You may also have a physical joystick a driver which uses it’s own driver.
 So a game has three joysticks to choose from.

 - Tetherscript Virtual Controller